ccxt/ccxt/wiki/ccxt.pro/Install.md

 # How To Install

 Installing CCXT Pro requires visiting the https://ccxt.pro website and obtaining a CCXT Pro license.
-The license gives the access to the CCXT Pro codebase in a private GitHub repository.
+The license gives you the access to the CCXT Pro codebase in a private GitHub repository.

 ```diff
 - this part of the doc is currenty a work in progress